Thermal SU(2) lattice gauge theory for intertwined orders and hole pockets in the cuprates: Fermion Hamiltonian and spectrum

 which is invariant under both these transformations.
 However, the identity

-requires a pure-imaginary hopping in a hermitian Hamiltonian in the mean-field with $U_{\vi \vj} = \mathbbm{1}$.
-So we have the nearest-neighbor spinon Hamiltonian of the $\pi$-flux phase:
+requires a pure-imaginary hopping in a Hermitian Hamiltonian in the mean-field approximation with $U_{\vi \vj} = \mathbf{1}$.
+Hence we have the nearest-neighbor spinon Hamiltonian of the $\pi$-flux spin liquid:

-The pure imaginary hopping of the fermions in Eq.~(\ref{eq:fermionhop}) is responsible for the pure imaginary hopping for the bosons in Eq.~(\ref{Eq:quadraticB}).
+where $e_{\vi\vj}$ was defined in Eq.~(\ref{su2ansatz}).
+The pure imaginary hopping term for the fermions in Eq.~(\ref{eq:fermionhop}) is responsible for the pure imaginary hopping term for the bosons in Eq.~(\ref{Eq:quadraticB}).
 The dispersion of the fermions at $U_{\vi\vj}=\mathbbm{1}$ is given by the momentum-dependent terms in the boson dispersion Eq.~(\ref{eq:bosondisp}), with $w$ replaced by $J$.
-However, as the fermions are at half-filling, the important momenta are now near the zero energy points, $(0,0)$ and $(0, \pi)$.
-Here, the dispersion is that of massless Dirac fermions, yielding $N_f=2$ fermionic Dirac spinons in the low energy SU(2) gauge theory.
+However, since the fermions are at half-filling, the most relevant momenta are now near the zero-energy points, $(0,0)$ and $(0, \pi)$.
+Here, the dispersion is that of massless Dirac fermions, yielding $N_f=2$ fermionic Dirac spinons in the low-energy SU(2) gauge theory.

-Next, we describe the effective Hamiltonian for the heavy Fermi liquid in the top two layers.
-We represent the spins ${\bm S}_1$ in the middle layer by spinons $f_{1,\vi \alpha}$
+Next, we describe the effective Hamiltonian for the Fermi surface of electron-like quasiparticles.
+Here we use the Ancilla Layer Model (ALM): this maps the single-band Hubbard model to a model of free electrons interacting with a bilayer antiferromagnet of spins ${\bm S}_1$ and ${\bm S}_2$; for a review, see Refs.~\cite{Boulder25,ICTP25}.
+The quasiparticles are realized by a Kondo lattice heavy Fermi liquid of the electrons coupled to the ${\bm S}_1$ spins; the spin liquid of the FL* state is realized by the ${\bm S}_2$ layer, which we present using the $f$ spinons, as in Eq.(\ref{S2f}).
+Representing the spins ${\bm S}_1$ of the Kondo lattice by spinons $f_{1,\vi \alpha}$ as